Bark Rangers Promote Responsible Park Use by People and Pets

-The purpose of this program is to promote responsible use and enjoyment of city parks by citizens and their pets.
+The purpose of this program is to promote responsible use and enjoyment of city parks by residents and their pets.
 Core environmental concepts are introduced including Leave No Trace Principles, Outdoor Safety for Pets, and Park Stewardship for Pet Owners.
 This program directly supports the Park Ranger’s mission of promoting responsible recreation, cultivating stewardship, and conserving natural resources.

 135 Bark Rangers Graduates and 574 Program Participants since Summer 2018.